Ash Wednesday (Year A)

 Friday after Ash Wednesday

 “The days will come when the bridegroom is taken away from them, and then they will fast.”
-Mt.
-9:15
+Matthew 9:15

 Fridays in Lent…are you ready for them?
 Every Friday in Lent is a day of abstinence from meat.
 So be sure to embrace this little sacrifice today in union with our entire Church.
 What a blessing it is to offer sacrifice as an entire Church!

 Fridays in Lent (and, in fact, throughout the year) are also days in which the Church asks us to do some form of penance.
 Abstinence from meat certainly falls into that category, unless you dislike meat and love fish.
-Then these regulations are not much of a sacrifice for you.
 The most important thing to understand about Fridays in Lent is that they should be a day of sacrifice.
 Jesus offered the ultimate sacrifice on a Friday and endured the most excruciating pain for the atonement of our sins.
 We should not hesitate to offer our own sacrifice and to strive to spiritually unite that sacrifice to Christ’s.
 Why would we do that?

 At the heart of the answer to that question is a basic understanding of redemption from sin.
 It’s important to understand the unique and profound teaching of our Catholic Church on this.
 As Catholics, we do share a common belief with other Christians throughout the world that Jesus is the one and only Savior of the world.
 The only way to Heaven is through the redemption won by His Cross.
 In a sense, Jesus “paid the price” of death for our sins.
 He took on our punishment.